 Owned by: Suntory

-Interesting fact: Seven thousand bottles of unblended malt whisky are on display in its “Whisky Library”.
+Interesting fact: Seven thousand bottles of unblended malt whiskey are displayed in its “Whisky Library”.

 Location: in Yamanashi Prefecture on the main island of Honshū